nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 Start servoterm from the Chrome Apps menu, found on the bookmarks bar of a new tab, the URL is chrome://apps/ The command to check the firmware version is `about`

-in servoterm "bootloader" for the f4 or "hv bootloader" for the f3 but the board into bootloader mode